ClementVand/aio_app_template/README.md

 ### Personalization
 * Change this README to describe your app
 * Search for `TODO` in the code and follow the instructions
+* Check the `addons` folder for additional features you can add to your app (feel free to delete the folder if you don't need them)